runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   ::: warning SECURITY WARNING
   Potentially dangerous to enable
-  This writes your credentials to disk.
-And a malicious pull request could then access these details
+  This writes your credentials to disk and a malicious pull request could then access these details